By Andy Kovacs

 – Ralph Waldo Emerson

 Why do you need to collaborate with other people?

 There’s only ever one reason – and that’s because you can’t get what you want on your own.
-If you can, then stop wasting other people’s time, stop procrastinating – and go out there and get it!
+If you can, then go out there and get it!

-How do we create mutual interest, a win-win solution and the foundation on which to build a genuinely collaborative relationship with the process owner?
+So how do you create mutual interest, a win-win solution and the foundation on which to build a genuinely collaborative relationship with your process owner?

 That objectivity is guaranteed by the fact that you, as the third line of assurance, cannot ever perform the management actions required to close your control gap findings.

-So it’s rational that you would want to find ways to collaborate with the process owner.
+So it’s essential that you find effective ways to collaborate with your process owner.

 You may well object to this.

 You may believe that you have the authority (with the support of your organisation’s senior management team) to compel your process owner to close the control gaps.
 This nostalgic approach to audit is a can of worms for another day.
 But I’m sure you’d agree that most process owners would perform management actions with considerably more care, commitment and concentration if they felt they were an integral part of a collaborative decision-making process rather that being pushed.

 Nevertheless, I’ve been told by a great many auditors on a great many occasions that there’s a fundamental conflict of interest between auditors and the process owners which makes genuine collaboration impossible.
 What is this audit paradox?